Bairstow Under Pressure In 100th Test After Lean India Series - UrduPoint

 India spinner Ravichandran Ashwin is also in line to play his 100th Test, having already passed the milestone of 500 Test wickets during the series.

+"Every young kid that sets out on a journey playing professional cricket wants to try and play 100 Test matches," he said.

+Bairstow, recalling his 2012 Test debut at Lord's, said that if someone had told him then he would play his century match he would have been "pinching" himself like it was a dream.

-Former wicketkeeper Bairstow is in the side as a specialist batsman after Ben Foakes took over behind the stumps, but he has scored just 170 runs at an average of 21.25 during the series.
+The former wicketkeeper is in the side as a specialist batsman, after Ben Foakes took over behind the stumps, but he has scored just 170 runs at an average of 21.25 during the series.

 He has played 10 Tests since recovering, but has not scored a century and has a highest of only 38 in eight innings in India.

-"However, you can't escape that he could miss out on his 101st.

-"He hasn't played well enough across the 10 Tests he's been back in the side, especially in India."
+"He hasn't played well enough across the 10 Tests he's been back in the side, especially in India," Vaughan added.

 Bairstow is renowned as an attacking batsman and at number five in the order is crucial to England's aggressive "Bazball" style of cricket.